-Premiering November 11, 2014, Tales of a City by the Sea, a Palestinian story of love and separation will be brought to life on three different stages in three cities, in two languages (Arabic and English) within three different artistic interpretations.
+Premiering November 11, 2014, Tales of a City by the Sea, a Palestinian story of love and separation will be brought to life in Melbourne Australia and in the West Bank in Occupied Palestine.
 This is not just a play, it is an act of beautiful resistance.

-Fundraising for the Palestinian productions is done in partnership with Olive Kids
+Fundraising for the Palestinian production is done in partnership with Olive Kids

-Tales of a City by the Sea will be staged by La Mama in Melbourne Australia, AlRowwad theatre in Aida refugee camp in the West Bank and by Ashtar theatre in Gaza city.
+Tales of a City by the Sea will be staged by La Mama in Melbourne Australia and AlRowwad theatre in Aida refugee camp in the West Bank.

 Synopsis Tales of a City by the Sea is a unique and poetic journey into the lives of ordinary people in the besieged Gaza strip prior to, during and after its bombardment during the winter of 2008.
 Jomana, a Palestinian woman who lives in the Shati (beach) refugee camp in Gaza falls in love with Rami, an American born Palestinian doctor and activist who arrives on the first Free Gaza boats in 2008.
 Their love is met with many challenges forcing Rami to make incredible decisions the least of which is to take a dangerous journey through the underground tunnels that connect Gaza to Egypt.
 Although on the surface this love story appears to explore the relationship between diaspora Palestinians and Palestinians under occupation, there is a broader and more universal theme that emerges – one of human survival and tenacity.
 Tales of a City by the Sea avoids political pitfalls, ideological agendas and clichés by focusing on the human story of the people in Gaza.
 Although the play’s characters are fictional, the script is based on real life events and is a product of a collection of real stories the author Samah Sabawi and her family have experienced during the events of the past several years.
 Sabawi has written most of the poetry in the play during the three-week bombardment of Gaza in 2008/2009.